Sleeping Bear Dunes National Lakeshore

 Michigan's Sleeping Bear Dunes National Lakeshore encompasses a 60 km (35 mi.) stretch of Lake Michigan's eastern coastline, as well as North and South Manitou Islands.
-The park was established primarily for its outstanding natural features, including forests, beaches, dune formations and ancient glacial phenomena.
-Sleeping Bear Dunes National Lakeshore also contains many cultural features including an 1871 lighthouse, three former Life-Saving Service/Coast Guard Stations and an extensive rural historic farm district.
+The park was established primarily for its outstanding natural features, including forests, beaches, dune formations, and ancient glacial phenomena.
+Sleeping Bear Dunes National Lakeshore also contains many cultural features including an 1871 lighthouse, three former Life-Saving Service/Coast Guard Stations and an extensive historic farm district.

 You will find a wide variety of activities for every age available to you at the Lakeshore.
 Climb the Dunes, swim at one of the many beaches, or take a hike through the Maple/Beech forest to some beautiful overlooks.
 Maybe you will want to spend some time in the museums or tour Port Oneida to learn about the rich history and culture of the area.
 The Sleeping Bear Heritage Trail provides over 20 miles of accessible walking and biking trail, with a portion groomed for skiing when snow conditions allow.